 Commencement Ceremony 2019

-Pratt's Commencement Ceremony occurs one time a year in early May, and recognizes all students who graduate in August 2018, December 2018, and May 2019.
-The specific date for 2019 will be released by late November.
-Additional information we be updated throughout the year on the official Commencement page.
+Pratt's Commencement Ceremony will occur on Monday, May 20 at 10 AM at Radio City Music Hall, and recognizes all students who graduate in August 2018, December 2018, and May 2019.
+Additional information will be sent to students who registered to graduate and updated on the official Commencement page.

 Health Insurance After Graduation